rickfay/z17-randomizer/README.md

 - If enabled, the player may have to cross dark rooms without a light source.
 If you're not sure, select 'false'.

 `swordless_mode`
 - Generates a seed with no Swords.
-Things you should know about Swordless:
-  - The Hyrule Castle Barrier will be torn down from game start, providing access to its checks and the Inside Hyrule Castle dungeon.
   - You will need the [Net to play Tennis with Yuganon](https://www.twitch.tv/videos/1265170513).
 Good luck finding it!

 `chest_size_matches_contents`